dejanbatanjac/dejanbatanjac.github.io/_posts/2019-07-02-Impact of WD.md

 * the model (our LR model)
 * the criterion function which is always `nn.CrossEntropyLoss()` for our MNIST example,
 * the optimizer, in fact I tested with both SGD, and Adam, but any optimizer can be used.
-* the bach size, in here this is set to 64,
+* the batch size, in here this is set to 64,
 * the number of epochs, in here I examined a single epoch only,
 * the learning rate (it depends if we will use the momentum or no),
 * our custom weight decay factor `wd_factor` or 0 if we don't plan to use custom WD